KolbyML/chip8-interpreter/README.md

-# Chip8 Emulator
+# Chip8 Interpreter
-A Chip8 Emulator written in C++ using the SDL2 library
+A Chip8 Interpreter written in C++ using the SDL2 library

 ![img.png](img.png)
 # Install